databyisra/databyisra/README.md

 Hi there!
 I'm excited to share my journey and work in the world of **data analytics** and **business intelligence**.
 This portfolio is a collection of real-world projects, insights, and dashboards I've built using tools that help transform raw data into meaningful stories — all focused on making data practical, visual, and impactful.
 Each project reflects my approach to translating data into clear, strategic action across different industries and problem spaces.

+I am also a **Google Data Analytics Certified** professional, which has strengthened my skills in data cleaning, visualization, and analysis using industry best practices.

 ---

 ## 🔧 Tools I Work With